Enjoy this basic overview of the AP Theory. For more extensive information, video classes, and more: subscribe to TTV.

 Any focus on the exchange of information between self & others is impersonal.

 There are four positions in Attitudinal Psyche.
+We have a limited amount of energy we put towards each position which follows a hierarchy from 1-4.
 Each position expresses a positive or negative valence towards the self and others.
 These two valences are what come together in combination with the aspect held within to form a holistic portrayal of one’s overall attitude towards that aspect.
 Another way to look at each position is to imagine it as an energy that is perceived in a particular way.

-4th: Giving the aspect away – disowning it – expecting others to deal with it.
+4th (5%): Giving the aspect away, disowning it, shoving it down into the unconscious mind, expecting others to deal with it.
 The energy is leaving/evaporating/being given away, and therefore moving away from the self.
 “I give away the aspect to the world.
-I refuse to process it myself unless it is imperative to my survival, then I’ll get my answer and move on.”
+I refuse to process it myself unless it is imperative to my survival, then I’ll get my answer and move on or be forced to suffer in its consequences.”

-Overview: Self-Positive (Energizing), Others-Negative (Defensive/Vulnerable), Results-Oriented (Distinct Outcome)
+Overview: Self-Positive (Desires/Energizing), Others-Negative (Defensive/Vulnerable), Results-Oriented (Decisions/Distinct Outcome)

-Overview: Self-Positive (Energizing), Others-Positive (Calm/Fearless), Process-Oriented (Ongoing Narrative)
+Overview: Self-Positive (Desires/Energizing), Others-Positive (Calm/Reactionless), Process-Oriented (Ongoing Narrative/Questioning)

 The second position is the aspect we freely process with anyone whether they want to hear about it or not.
 We’ve all had an experience with an over-sharer, whether it be in the line at the grocery store or an old friend who has way too much to say about whatever is going on in their life.
 This is among the same vein of how the second position operates.
 It’s entirely open, fearless, and willing to share whatever story is currently bubbling up regarding the aspect.
 Just because this position has a rather positive association in nomenclature does not mean it avoids mishaps.
-Like the person who has trapped you in an hour long conversation about the thing you don’t care about, this position can be overly eager to involve you in their problems, or even worse, implore you to share your own.
-Of course, subtypes can alter the way it presents itself but the initial reaction will always be to openly stir up some energy and hubbub around the aspect.
+Like the person who has trapped us in an hour long conversation about the thing we don’t care about, this position can be overly eager to involve others in our problems, or even worse, implore others to share their own.
+Of course, subtypes can alter the way it presents itself but the initial reaction will always be to openly stir up some energy and commotion around the aspect, unworried about how it may support our decisions.

-Overview: Self-Negative (Taxing), Others-Negative (Defensive/Vulnerable), Process-Oriented (Ongoing Narrative)
+Overview: Self-Negative (Conscious Fears/Taxing), Others-Negative (Defensive/Vulnerable), Process-Oriented (Ongoing Narratives/Questioning)

-The third position is what I lovingly refer to as the PITA (pain in the ass).
-Directly tied to the ego, it has an ongoing fearful story of how the aspect could utterly destroy you.
-For this reason, the third position is hypervigilant about every single piece of information involved in the aspect, which means it’s looking sideways at itself and any unlucky individual who steps on the haphazardly placed landmine.
+The third position can be best described as a pain in the ass.
+Directly tied to the fears we are well aware and conscious of, it has an ongoing fearful story of how the aspect could utterly destroy us.
+For this reason, the third position is hypervigilant about every piece of information involved in the aspect, which means it’s looking sideways at itself and any unlucky individual who steps on the haphazardly placed landmine.
 Unfortunately, fires burn out quickly and the same can be said for this position.
-This is the most erratic of the four and often feels like an out-of-control, energy-taxing experience if you continue looking in its direction.
+This is the most erratic of the four and often feels like an out-of-control, energy-taxing experience if we continue looking in its direction.
 Of course, not everyone keeps looking at what terrifies them and will instead place it on the backburner like a box of old, dirty, worn-out clothes hidden in the attic.
-But alas, this will not stop it from rearing its ugly head in your perception as soon as life inevitably throws situations at you that involve the aspect.
-The good news is individuals are relatively accepting of processing the aspect so long as it feels safe to do so, unlike its self-negative neighbor: the fourth position.
-The third position feels like a life long struggle that needs constant management and updates to the ongoing narrative you have of it in your mind.
+But alas, this will not stop it from rearing its ugly head in our perception as soon as life inevitably throws situations at us that involve the aspect.
+The good news is we are relatively accepting of processing the aspect so long as it feels safe to do so, unlike its self-negative neighbor: the fourth position.
+The third position feels like a life long struggle that needs constant management and updates to the ongoing narrative we have of it in our mind.

-Overview: Self-Negative (Taxing), Others-Positive (Calm/Fearless), Results-Oriented (Distinct Outcome)
+Overview: Self-Negative (Unconscious Fears/Taxing), Others-Positive (Calm/Reactionless), Results-Oriented (Decisions/Distinct Outcome)

-The fourth position is equivalent to the human appendix.
-Do we know if we need it?
-Not really.
-Can we take it out and never bother to worry about it again?
-Yes.
-Can it kill you if it gets infected and starts dissolving you from the inside out?
-Also yes.
-Much like appendixes (is that a word?), the fourth position is initially and consciously seen as useless to the self and can be an ongoing blind-spot to the individual who possesses it.
-Like the third position, thinking too much about the aspect feels taxing, energy depleting, and downright pointless.
+The fourth position is equivalent to thinking since the human appendix is useless, why bother taking care of it?
+Much like our appendix, the fourth position is initially and consciously seen as useless to the self and is often thrown into our blind-spot.
+So what happens when it becomes infected and inflamed after years of collecting bacteria and toxins?
+It bursts.
+Unfortunately this is a common experience that we all have with our 4th attitude.
+Like the third position, thinking too much about the aspect inspires fear because it feels taxing, energy depleting, and downright pointless.
 However, it’s not something that causes conscious terror nor does it feel like it’s important enough to be processed (whiny baby third position: take notes).
-Unfortunately for you, it does need processed, which means the longer you let it fester in your unconscious, the bigger the meltdown will be when you’re forced to deal with it.
-We often want quick answers and solutions for the aspect from others, which can lead to over-dependence on outside opinions and responsibility.
-Unlike the third position, we neglect the 4th aspect and become careless about how it gets done as long as it’s someone else’s problem and we never have to hear another story about that [expletive] thing again!
-“Take my money, and all my problems while you’re at it!” – famous last words of some 4X, probably.
+Further bad news for us, it does need processed and our constant ignoring and side-stepping of the aspect means that it completely runs our lives in the shadows.
+We spend so much time running from the fear that we start to base everything we do on its hidden power – how ironic.
+This means the longer we let it fester in our unconscious, the bigger the meltdown will be when we are forced to deal with it.
+We often want quick answers and solutions for the aspect from others, which can lead to over-dependence on outside opinions and responsibility, especially with no 4-0 subtype present.
+Unlike the third position, we neglect the 4th aspect and become careless about how it gets done as long as it’s someone else’s problem and we (falsely) believe we never have to deal with it again!
+“Take my money and all my problems while you’re at it!” – famous last words of the 4th position.

 Each position forms a dyad with all other positions based on a shared valence.
 This dyad sits in a dichotomous relationship with the opposing dyad.
 These dichotomies form the basis of the functions.